geotools/geotools/docs/user/library/main/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Feature collection is a wrapper around a live data stream; as such we need to be sure to *close* the iterator after we are through with it:
+Feature collection is a wrapper around a live data stream; as such we need to be sure to *close* the iterator after we are finished with it:

 .. literalinclude:: /../src/main/java/org/geotools/main/MainExamples.java
    :language: java